larsoyd/ArchLinuxTutorials/arch_kde_tutorial.md

 - If the step to partition with systemd-repart fails due to a device being "in use", you can write `partprobe` on the disk from `lsblk -l` that you are partitioning.
 E.g: `partprobe /dev/nvme0n1` or simply run the command again and it should work.
 - **NOTE:** Pre-chroot reflector step will fail on SystemRescue as the distro does not ship with `reflector`.
 You can simply proceed without doing this until you chroot in, from inside your system run `pacman -S reflector` and then do the step there instead, or if you want you can install it to SystemRescue with: `pacman --config=/etc/pacman-rolling.conf -S reflector` and do it before as the tutorial recommends for ArchISO users but it's largely unnecessary unless you have mirror problems.

+- **If you do choose SystemRescue, again, remember to write `pacman --config=/etc/pacman-rolling.conf -Sy` in the terminal before starting.**

 ---